Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Export window close button was non functional
     - `Fire Many Event` and `Try Fire Event` were not working on Scripted Doors, Chests and Game Lights
-    - Fixed Asura's Glory and Midnight Flower not harvestable in resource spawner
+    - Fixed Asura's Glory and Midnight Flower not harvestable in resource spawner `0.7.4`
+- Scripting:
+    - Subsequent call to `Set Camera for conversation` were broken
+    - `Set Player Clan` was not working